heyted/mythrecmaze/README.md

 New in version 20170528:

-Changing the MythTV xmltvid values is now optional and not required.
+Changing the MythTV xmltvid values is no longer required.
 Mythrecmaze is now compatible with using another guide source with MythTV if the guide entries inserted from Tvmaze matching the recordings are not overwritten by the other guide source.

 Version 20160802 is the last release to support MythTV 0.27.